Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Theoretical Results

 \subsection{Assumptions}

 \begin{assumption} $\btheta^*$ is $s$-sparse with $\left\|\boldsymbol{\theta}^*\right\|_0 \leq s$ and $\|\btheta^*\|_2\leq C$ for some constant $C$. \end{assumption}

-Assumption~\ref{asp3} gives the conditions on $\btheta^*$.
-Besides the sparsity of $\btheta^*$, we also assume $\|\btheta^*\|_2$ is bounded, which intuitively matches the magnitude of $X$ and its threhold $\btheta^{*T}\bZ$.
+Assumption~\ref{asp3} quantifies the properties of $\btheta^*$.
+In addition to the sparsity of $\btheta^*$, we impose the bound on $\|\btheta^*\|_2$, so that the threshold $\btheta^{*T}\bZ$ has the same scale as $X$.
 Technically, this condition is used to verify the restricted strong convexity (RSC) condition \citep{feng2022nonregular}.
-In particular, we provide a counterexample in Section \ref{sec_example} that the RSC condition (such as Assumption \ref{asp6} in below) fails when $\|\btheta^*\|_2$ diverges to infinity.
+In particular, we give an example in Section \ref{sec_example} showing that the RSC condition (such as Assumption \ref{asp6} below) fails if $\|\btheta^*\|_2\rightarrow\infty$.

 \begin{assumption} (i) There exists a constant $0<c<1/2$ such that $c \leq \mathbb{P}(Y=1) \leq 1-c$.\\ (ii) Assume that $\left|Z_{ij}\right| \leq M_n$ for any $1\leq i\leq n$ and $1\leq j\leq d$, where $M_n$ is allowed to increase with $n$ such that